pliancy/occam/README.md

 A set of pre-made best practices have been bundled with this module.
 They include:

-1. `Test-BasicAuth` - Checks to ensure that an authentication policy named "Block Basic Auth" is present
+1. `Test-BasicAuthPolicies` - Checks to ensure that authentication policies block basic authentication mechanisms
-2. `Test-DefaultAuthPolicy` - Checks that the "Block Basic Auth" policy is set as the default for all users
-3. `Test-PopImap` - Checks for any users that have POP or IMAP enabled and exports a CSV list of them
+2. `Test-PopImap` - Checks for any users that have POP or IMAP enabled and exports a CSV list of them
-4. `Test-UnifiedAuditLogging` - Checks that Unified Audit Logging is enabled on the tenant
+3. `Test-UnifiedAuditLogging` - Checks that Unified Audit Logging is enabled on the tenant
-5. `Test-UserBasicAuth` - Checks for any users with Basic Authentication enabled and exports a CSV list of them

 Additional rules can be added by inserting a compliant rule file into the `Rules` directory in the module.
 Rulesets are dynamically evaluated at run-time.